 Bring your caravan when visiting the Edinburgh Festival

 The Edinburgh Festival of the Fringe as it is often called started off small in the late 1940s and has grown ever since to become the world`s largest art festival.
-Last year in 2015 the festival was held over 25 days and incorporated about 3,300 shows in over 300 venues across the city.
+Last year in 2018 the festival was held over most of the month of August and incorporated 3,548 shows with over 55,000 performances in 317 venues across the city.
 This event shouldn`t be mistaken for the Edinburgh International Festival which is held at the same time and is by invitation only and comprises of performers of music, theatre, opera and dancers from around the world.

 The Fringe has no committee to select who can perform so it is classed as an open access arts festival, with this said you can imagine that the standard of performance can range from the awful to the sublime.
 In modern times the comedy section has an award presentation for the best comedy show called the Edinburgh Comedy Awards (was called Perrier Comedy Awards) and these awards have launched the career of a many a household name in the British Comedy scene.
 Some of the most famous comedians who won the award include Stephen Fry, Emma Thompson, Hugh Laurie and Alan Davies.